LucasPBar/Salifort-People-Analytics/README.md

 ## Benefits of the Project

-- **Cost Reduction:** Decrease expenses related to recruitment and training new employees.
+- **Cost Reduction:**
+Lowering expenses related to recruitment and training is a clear opportunity to enhance operational efficiency.
+By minimizing employee turnover, the company avoids recurring costs associated with hiring and onboarding new staff.
+These savings can be redirected to innovation initiatives, process improvements, or commercial expansion, strengthening the organization’s strategic position.

-- **Improved Retention:** Enhance employee satisfaction and reduce turnover rates.
+- **Improved Retention:**
+Retaining skilled and engaged professionals contributes directly to team stability and performance.
+Long-term retention supports project continuity, preserves internal knowledge, and reduces the disruptions caused by unexpected departures.
+Moreover, a strong retention rate enhances the company’s reputation as an attractive workplace for top talent.

-- **Risk Identification:** Detect patterns that signal higher turnover risk.
+- **Risk Identification:**
-- **Strategic Decision Support:** Provide data-driven insights to guide HR policies.
+The ability to anticipate potential resignations allows the company to take preventive action.
+By analyzing behavioral patterns and employee sentiment, it becomes possible to implement targeted measures to improve the work environment, adjust leadership practices, or offer development opportunities.
+This proactive approach helps maintain team productivity and reduces operational surprises.

+- **Support for strategic decision-making:**
+Data-driven decisions are more accurate and aligned with business goals.
+Predictive and exploratory analytics empower the HR department to act as a strategic partner, offering valuable insights on talent allocation, organizational structure, and succession planning.
+This strengthens the company’s adaptability in dynamic market conditions.

-- **Promote Healthy Culture:** Support initiatives that foster a positive and productive work environment.
+- **Promote Healthy Culture:**
+Investing in a positive work environment encourages collaboration, creativity, and a sense of belonging.
+A well-defined culture boosts employee engagement, reduces absenteeism, and enhances innovation capacity.
+Organizations that cultivate strong values and trust-based relationships tend to be more resilient and appealing to high-performing professionals.

 ---